fmsouza/atlas/README.md

 Marvie
 ======

-It's a PHP MVC Framework with a simple philosofy: everything you write here can be easily ported to every other Framework without losses.
+It's a open PHP MVC Framework with a simple concept: you are free to write your code your own way.

-While you lose lot of time doing re-job with migration between other Frameworks, you don't have this issue with Marvie.

-To write a class in Marvie, you don't have any dependencies like extend or implement other parent classes.
-You'll just write your class and use it.
+Check our [documentation](http://fmsouza.github.com/marvie/documentation) for more information.